 How to watch Sunday Night Football

-The network will continue carrying SNF games through the regular season.
-The Week 17 TV spot on Dec.
-29 will remain unfinalized until much later in the season, as potential playoff battles will factor into the league’s flexible scheduling decisions.
+The Week 17 TV spot on Jan.
+3, 2021 will remain open until much later in the season, as potential playoff battles will factor into the league’s flexible scheduling decisions.

 The games can also be streamed all season on NBC’s website and the NBCSports mobile apps.
 NBC is also included in most packages on streaming services such as fuboTV, Hulu, PlayStation Vue and Sling TV.